oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 &nbsp;<br>

 **Weekday:** &nbsp;<br>
-Saturday games have the highest prices on average:
+Saturday games have the highest prices on average.
+However, there is not an overly clear trend regarding weekends:
 ![Image](/assets/nba/weekdays.png)

 &nbsp;<br>